Accessible (ADA) Information

 WHEELCHAIR AND POWER SCOOTER RENTAL

-Copper Star Medical will be on property at Phoenix Raceway during the NASCAR Race Weekend.
+Valley Medical Supplies will be on property during the Race Weekend.
 Wheelchairs and power scooters will be available for hourly or daily rentals each day.
+Rentals will be available at the track, visit the Valley Medical Supplies display on the Midway.

 To confirm availability, click here to reserve your rental ahead of race day.